SuperAwesomeLTD/sa-unity-sdk-docs/source/05interstitial.rst

         // initialization
         void Start () {

-            // Enabling test mode will load
-            // one of our test ads
+            // to display test ads
-            // By default it is disabled
             SAInterstitialAd.enableTestMode ();

-            // You can also specify a certain
-            // orientation for your interstitial ad
-            SAInterstitialAd.setOrientationPortrait ();
+            // lock orientation to portrait or landscape SAInterstitialAd.setOrientationPortrait ();

-            // The parental gate requires users to
-            // perform a simple math operation when
-            // clicking on an ad
+            // ask users to add two numbers when clicking on an ad SAInterstitialAd.enableParentalGate ();
-            SAInterstitialAd.enableParentalGate ();

-            // Finally you can start the loading
-            // process by telling the SDK to load an
-            // ad for a certain placement
+            // start loading ad data for a placement SAInterstitialAd.load (30473);
-            SAInterstitialAd.load (30473);
         }
     }